 But how can an organisation ensure that all the different elements mentioned above are always being monitored and enacted?

-With years of experience in providing distributed workforces with the tools they need to operate efficiently and securely both in the office and in remote locations, Quadris is perfectly positioned to ensure that security is always a top priority.
+With years of experience in providing distributed workforces with the tools they need to operate efficiently and securely both in the office and in remote locations, our Managed Digital Workspace has been designed to ensure that security is always a top priority.

 Today, as the demand for flexible remote working continues to grow, in order to counter the mounting threats posed by malicious threat actors we now deliver a security solution that provides complete peace of mind.

 Our security solution has been developed in partnership with Cisco and VMware and is founded on 5 key elements.

 VMware Workspace ONE intelligence-driven Mobile Device Management (MDM) platform.